rhine59/OnTheEdge/README.md

 # Assumed prerequisites

-1. A SkyTap Account
-2. A Mac or Linux based desktop.
+1. A Mac or Linux based desktop.
 If you are a Windows user then find a suitable team member.
-3. Basic command line Linux skills
+2. Basic command line Linux skills

 # Cookbook Index